omni360/extrusiongen/README.md

 Changelog
 ---------

+[2014-11-10] v0.3.17
+ - Moved BEZIER_CANVAS_WIDTH/-HEIGHT and PREVIEW_CANVAS_WIDTH/-HEIGHT
+   from the main.js file to the config.js file.
+They are now member variables in the _DILDO_CONFIG object.
+ - Modified the IKRS.BezierCanvasHandler to match the new setting locations.
+ - Added the getBezierCanvas() and getPreviewCanvas() functions to the main.js file.
+ - Added the function getPreviewCanvas() to the main.js file.
+ - Added the function getBezierCanvas() to the main.js file.
+ - Added the function _resizeCanvasComponents() to the main.js file.
+ - Added the function _repositionComponentsBySize() to the main.js
+   file.
+ - Added the 'keepRatio' parameter to IKRS.BezierCanvasHandler._drawAnonymousBackgroundImage(...).
+ - Added function isDefaultCanvasSize() to the ain.js file.

 [2014-10-27] v0.3.16
  - Changed the gallery upload scripts: images can now be strored inside the file system (to save database memory).